Tech-at-DU/React-Redux-Tetris-Tutorial/P06-Controls/readme.md

 The controls container will use the [Flex Box](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox) for layout.

-Flex Box implements is a one dimensional layout.
-All of the buttons in the controls container are arranged in a horizontal row along a single axis.
+Flex Box implements a one-dimensional layout.
+All of the buttons in the control container are arranged in a horizontal row along a single axis.

 Define some styles for the control buttons in `/src/index.css`

-We want the buttons to be square with a width of 25% of grid board.
+We want the buttons to be square with a width of 25% of the grid board.
 The grid is 10 tiles wide, so the size of the buttons should be (2.5 * tile size)

 ```CSS
 /* Control Button */